-Crispy fried mozzarella is a delectable vegetarian appetizer or snack served with roasted tomato sauce.
+Crispy fried mozzarella balls are a delectable vegetarian appetizer or snack served with roasted tomato sauce.
 Any cheese lover’s dream!

 Full recipe and amounts can be found in the recipe card below.